 As we all know, red meat has some drawbacks and goat meat is no exception.

-- Consuming large portions regularly might lead to weight gain and obesity; portion control is key while consuming red meat, especially.
+- Consuming large portions of goat meat regularly might lead to weight gain and obesity; portion control is key while consuming red meat, especially.

-- If not cooked right, it may cause digestion problems or food poisoning.
+- If not cooked right, goat meat may cause digestion problems or food poisoning.